kashyapdivya93/SizingTool/README.md

 **Budgetary Architecture Recommendation (BAR)** provides Capacity Planning solutions for customer's IT landscape.
 The centralized self-service tool helps qualify, scope and budget customer opportunities.
 BAR addresses Greenfield and existing/consolidation deployments of Applications, Technology and Systems for On-Premise and Cloud implementations.

 ### Challenge
-Forecast of Sizing for DB Workloads might take several hours to fill up information into Bartool.
+Forecast of Sizing for DB Workloads might take several hours to fill up information into BAR Tool.
 It may take an average of 8-10 hours and more than one technical resource to input paramters manually against Opportunity on the BAR Tool for Medium-sized workload.

 ### Current Procedure
 - AWR Minor Files uploaded onto BAR Tool using Console against Opportunity created in bulk/indivudual file upload mode.